-Why post-meal walk is important to manage diabetes better?
+Why Post meal Walk is important to manage diabetes better?

 A brief walk after a meal causes a gradual rise and fall in blood sugar instead of sharp spikes which is critical for managing diabetes.
 Walking for 10- or 15-minutes post-meal is a good way to prevent that post-meal spike.
-When you use your muscle’s blood sugar is used for energy, your cells absorb sugar from the blood.
+When you walk, your muscle’s blood sugar is used for energy, your cells absorb sugar from the blood.
 Standing is better than sitting or lying down but walking even for few minutes is very crucial for managing diabetes.
 Research shows that walking for as little as 2 minutes post-meal can help with digestion and lower blood sugar levels.
 Blood sugar levels typically peak within 60 to 90 minutes after eating so the best time to walk is within this window of time.

 You can also include a 100% natural, high-fiber supplement like Actifiber Natural Sugar Control in your diet to avoid blood sugar spikes.
 Adding a sachet of ActiFiber to each of your 2 main meals helps in regulating blood glucose levels and keeps you energized between meals too.
 It dissolves easily with no taste, odour or colour thus blending into your regular diet effortlessly.